Trichosporon asteroides

 Trichosporon asteroides is an asexual basidiomycetous fungus first described from human skin but now mainly isolated from blood and urine.
 T. asteroides is a hyphal fungus with a characteristically yeast-like appearance due to the presence of slimy arthroconidia.
 Infections by this species usually respond to treatment with azoles and amphotericin B.

 History and taxonomy

-Trichosporon asteroides was isolated from lesion of male chin skin by Rinchin in Berne in 1926 and named in the genus, Parendomyces.
+Trichosporon asteroides was isolated from lesion of male chin skin by Rinchin in Bern in 1926 and named in the genus, Parendomyces.
 T. asteroides was later reevaluated by Masao Ota and transferred to the genus Trichosporon as T. asteroides.
 Ota noted that its hyphae were more sparsely branched than other species in Trichosporon, and it lacked the ability to ferment glucose, maltose, sucrose and fructose.
 Molecular phylogenetic study has since supported the placement of T. asteroides in the genus Trichsporon.
 T. asteroides was determined to be conspecific with Fissuricella filamenta on the basis of DNA/DNA reassociation.
 Modern classifications support the placement of this species within the order Trichosporonales.